-Over 116 VA healthcare facilities host Project Healing Waters Fly Fishing programs!
-This has enabled us to bring our unique form of therapy to an ever-expanding number of veterans who may benefit from it in communities across America.
-At these locations, Project Healing Waters Fly Fishing (PHWFF) volunteers are VA volunteers.
-They provide fly fishing, fly tying, and rod building programs and a caring community for the Veteran patients.
-Through our collaboration with the Department of Veterans Affairs our cause has grown from a single program in 2006 to over 200 programs serving over 8,400 veterans annually today.
-We are pleased to announce that we are continuing to grow this relationship by joining over 40 other major veteran, civic and service organizations as members of The National Advisory Committee of the Department of Veterans Affairs Voluntary Service (VAVS).
+Did you know that over 196 Project Healing Waters Fly Fishing programs are associated with VA healthcare facilities?
+This great partnership has enabled us to bring our unique form of therapy to an ever-expanding number of disabled veterans who may benefit from it in communities across America.
+At these locations, our volunteers are VA volunteers: they provide fly fishing, fly tying, and rod building programs and a caring community for the Veteran patients.

 To find a PHWFF Program near you click here